 PPC stands for pay-per-click.
 Advertisers are paid a charge each time one of their advertising is clicked in this type of internet marketing.
 It is a method of paying for website visitors rather than “earning” such views naturally.

-One of the most common types of PPC is search engine advertisements.
-It allows marketers to compete for ad placement in the supported links of a search engine when a consumer searches for a term related to their company product.
+One of the most common types of PPC is search engine advertisements using the Google ads platform.
+It allows marketers to compete for ad placement in the supported links of a search engine usually Google when a consumer searches for a term related to their company product.
 So if we bid on the word “PPC Tools,” for example, our ad may show toward the top of the Google search results page.

-We would pay a small charge to the search engine each time our ad clicks, driving a tourist to our website.
-However, when PPC is working well, the charge is minor because the visit is worth more than what you spent for it.
-In other words, if we spend $3 on a click and it results in a $300 sale, we’ve earned a decent profit.
+We would pay a small charge to Google each time our ad gets clicked.
+However, when PPC advertising is working well, the charge is minor because the visit is worth more than what you spent for it.
+In other words, if we spend $3 on a click and it results in a $300 sale, we’ve earned an ROI.

 A lot goes into creating a successful PPC campaign, from keyword research and selection to organizing those keywords into well-organized campaigns and ad groups to constructing conversion-optimized PPC landing pages.
 Search engines reward businesses that can create highly targeted, intelligently designed pay-per-click campaigns by charging them less for ad clicks.
 Google will charge you less per click if your adverts and landing pages are helpful and appealing to users, resulting in increased revenue for your firm.
 As a result, if you want to begin utilizing PPC, you must first understand how to do it right.